 If I ask you to name a utility for working with PDFs, you may quickly answer “Adobe Acrobat”.
 However, there are many affordable alternatives that work equally well; and Nuance Power PDF is one of the accessible yet usable solutions to create, edit, convert, and do a lot more with PDFs.

 I am on a hunt for an affordable solution for working with PDFs, and let us see how Nuance Power PDF performs for me.
-So, in this detailed post, I am going to try out the trial version of Nuance Power PDF Advanced and share my findings.
+So, in this detailed post, I will try out the trial version of Nuance Power PDF Advanced and share my findings.
 Come on, dive in with me, and do share your feedback through comments.

 First look?
 It is straightforward.

-Let us talk about my first encounter with Nuance Power PDF Advanced.
-I find it easy and straightforward, thanks to its intuitive interface.
+Let us discuss my first encounter with Nuance Power PDF Advanced.
+I find it easy, thanks to its intuitive interface.

 When I first opened Nuance Power PDF, I was happy to see a beautiful user interface.
 It has the same ribbon interface that we know from File Explorer in Windows 10 or applications of Microsoft Office 2016.

-That means, you will need little training to get started with this app — all the options and tools are available in a familiar and beautiful interface.
+You will need little training to start this app — all the options and tools are available in a familiar and beautiful interface.
 Moreover, there is also a search bar to find an option or a tool quickly.

-Power PDF avails lots of features and options for creating and editing PDFs.
+Power PDF avails many features and options for creating and editing PDFs.
 You can create a new PDF from the clipboard, a scanner, a file, or nothing (a blank PDF).
-Using its file option, you can create a PDF from one or multiple files and also combine or overlay multiple PDFs into a single PDF file.
+Using its file option, you can create a PDF from one or multiple files and combine or overlay multiple PDFs into a single file.

-After you exit the advanced editor, you get returned to review mode, which offers many more features to work with the PDF.
+After you exit the advanced editor, you return to review mode, which offers many more features to work with the PDF.
 You can add audio and video, 3D objects, notes, files, and more in this mode.
-You can also highlight text, create forms, do PDF tasks, manage security, etc. in review mode.
+You can also highlight text, create forms, do PDF tasks, manage security, etc., in preview mode.

-I liked its Dragon Notes feature, which lets you speak to create notes but I found the speech recognition was bit shaky and inaccurate — at least for me.
+I liked its Dragon Notes feature, which lets you speak to create notes, but I found the speech recognition was a bit shaky and inaccurate — at least for me.

 2. Create searchable PDFs.
-You may know that all PDFs are not same and some of them are just a bunch of photos (even if they contain text in them).
+You may know that all PDFs are not the same, and some are just a bunch of photos (even if they contain text).
 Such files are non-searchable — at least while using search tools or freeware PDF tools.
 But Power PDF can make them searchable, thanks to its OCR features.

 Power PDF allows you to create PDFs from almost any app, thanks to Nuance PDF — its virtual printer that lets you print to a PDF file.
-It offers a lot more printing options than “Microsoft Print to PDF”, however, you must use system dialog to access them in few apps.
+It offers many more printing options than “Microsoft Print to PDF”; however, you must use the system dialog to access them in a few apps.
 Also, it avails its native extensions for Office applications that support advanced options to work with PDFs.

-After using it for a while, I found many significant features in Power PDF, which I am listing below with my own experience with them.
+After using it for a while, I found many significant features in Power PDF, which I am listing below with my own experience.

 Nuance Power PDF offers native support for touchscreen devices.
 What I found interesting is you can even enable the touch mode on a regular desktop, and in response, the app adds more space to the items in its interface.
 That said, you can enable the touch mode to see spacier ribbons and toolbars.

-Power PDF supports various popular cloud storage services including Evernote, Google Drive, and OneDrive.
+Power PDF supports various popular cloud storage services, including Evernote, Google Drive, and OneDrive.
 You can open and save files from and to these cloud services directly from this app.
-What surprised me is you can also open different files from multiple cloud services simultaneously.
+What surprised me is that you can also simultaneously open different files from multiple cloud services.